dreamingechoes/adminlte-rails-template/README.md

 user@computer:/YOUR_APP_NAME_HERE$ rake db:seed
 ```

 And you're ready to go.
 Test if all it's ok by starting a server and check it with `rails s`.
-To enable any AdminLTE plugin, just simply open the `assets/javascripts/application_back.js` and `assets/stylesheets/application_back.css` manifest files to require the neccesary asset files.
+To enable any AdminLTE plugin, just simply open the `assets/javascripts/application_back.js` and `assets/stylesheets/application_back.scss` manifest files to require the needed asset files.

 You can see the complete documentation of the AdminLTE theme [here](https://almsaeedstudio.com/themes/AdminLTE/documentation/index.html) in order to add all the widgets that you need for your application.